beancount/docs/docs/09_beancount_query_language.md

     SELECT last(date) as last_date, cost(sum(position)) as cost;

-The full list of posting columns and functions available on them is best viewed by querying your actual client using “help targets“ or “help where”, which prints out the list and data type of each available data column.
+The full list of posting columns and functions available on them is best viewed by querying your actual client using “`help targets`“ or “`help where`”, which prints out the list and data type of each available data column.
 You may also refer to the following diagram of the structure of a Posting object for the correspondence between the columns and the data structure attributes.

 <img src="09_beancount_query_language/media/9fb4295fd32eccb04043dcd76b4a2b2b6374fe1c.png" style="width:8.66667in;height:4.47222in" />

 ### Entry Data Columns<a id="entry-data-columns"></a>

-A different list of column names is available on the *&lt;entry-filter-expression&gt;* of the FROM clause.
+A different list of column names is available on the *&lt;entry-filter-expression&gt;* of the `FROM` clause.
 These columns refer to attributes of the Transaction objects.
 This clause is intended to filter whole transactions (i.e., all their postings or none at all).
 Available attributes include the date, transaction flag, the optional payee, narration, set of tags and links.
-Use the “help from” command to find the complete list of columns and functions available in this clause.
+Use the “`help from`” command to find the complete list of columns and functions available in this clause.

 A Beancount input file consists of many different types of entries, not just transactions.
-Some of these other types of entries (such as Open, Close, Balance, etc.) may also provide attributes that can be access from the FROM clause.
+Some of these other types of entries (such as Open, Close, Balance, etc.) may also provide attributes that can be access from the `FROM` clause.
 This is embryonic at this point.
 (It’s unclear yet how these will be used in the future, but I suspect we will find some interesting applications for them eventually.
-The FROM clause provides access to the type of the data entry via column “type”.
+The `FROM` clause provides access to the type of the data entry via column “`type`”.
 It’s still an exploration how much we can make pragmatic use of the SQL language for other types of directives.)

 **The “id” Column**

-A special column exists that identifies each transaction uniquely: “id”.
+A special column exists that identifies each transaction uniquely: “`id`”.
 It is a unique hash automatically computed from the transaction and should be stable between runs.

     SELECT DISTINCT id;